-FOR THE NEEDY.
-CHILDREN OF QUEENS
+FOR THE NEEDY, CHILDREN OF QUEENS

-Last year the people of the Gardens deposited in the chimney Last year the people of the Gardens deposited in the chimney on the Station platform, gifts of money, clothing, toys, books and games for the needy children of Queens.
+Last year the people of the Gardens deposited in the chimney on the Station platform, gifts of money, clothing, toys, books and games for the needy children of Queens.
 In writing to Mrs. George Smart, who inaugurated this plan last year, thanking the people for \$58.71, H. Pushae Williams, president of the Queensboro Society for the Prevention of Cruelty to Children, wrote: "This money is deeply appreciated and helps materially in our work.
 Our duties are being increased daily and deep gratitude is felt for all help received."
-Five automobile loads of clothing toys etc. were distributed to Lamaion Day Nurseau of clothing, toys, etc., were distributed to Jamaica Day Nursery, to Big Sisters of Queensboro and to other charities.
+Five automobile loads of clothing, toys, etc., were distributed to Jamaica Day Nursery, to Big Sisters of Queensboro and to other charities.
 Mr. and Mrs. G. W. Cunningham will be responsible for the distribution of these donations this year and because of the worthiness of the appeal, the money will be sent to the same organization as last year.
 It is expected that a much larger sum of money will be given this year than last.
-The clothings toys and other things will be given to the children in Queens toys and other things will be given to the children in Queens who need them most.
+The clothing, toys and other things will be given to the children in Queens who need them most.

-The Forest Hills Bulletin

-FOREST HILLS, LONG ISLAND Published fortnightly
+The Forest Hills Bulletin FOREST HILLS, LONG ISLAND, I ALLIE TOTTAL